gbirke/codemarkers/README.md

 The `endsection` marker is optional - each new `section` ends the previous one.

 ### Adding variables
-To add additional information to a section, you can use the `json` expression.
+If you want to output explanations or short descriptions of your code, use the `json` expression.

     // cm: json={ "description": "Global description of the file" }
     // cm: json={ "info": "Global info variable, will be overwritten" }